Skip menu

 Aosta Christmas markets

-Among the most popular Christmas markets in the Aosta Valley, the Marché Vert Noël stands out as one of the most attended and well-known events in Aosta.
+Among the most popular Christmas markets in the Aosta Valley is the Marché Vert Noël (New Year's Fair), one of Aosta's most popular and well-known events.

-Christmas 2022 in Aosta has three focal points - Piazza Caveri, Giovanni XXIII and Roncas, where 40 chalets enliven the market places with local specialties and handicraft products.
-But there is more.
+Christmas 2023 in Aosta has three key points - Piazza Caveri, Giovanni XXIIl and Roncas.
+Here, 30 wooden chalets enliven the markets with local specialities and handicrafts.

 Turin Christmas Markets